Skip to main content

 screen

 Then it is possible to just use the commands described above.
 The advantage of launching the copying-process in a screen session is, that you can disconnect from the remote server and the process will still be running.
-If you don't use a screen session and the SSH session terminates (e.g. you disconnect yourself or the internet connection drops), then the copying-process will be terminated as well.
+If you don't use a screen session and the SSH session to the remote server terminates (e.g. you disconnect yourself or the internet connection drops), then the copying-process will be terminated as well.